E Jean Carroll: Donald Trump appeals against $5m verdict in sex abuse trial

 He accused the civil trial's presiding judge of anti-Trump bias and said that his decision not to testify in person would not have made any difference to the outcome.

+The standard of proof in civil cases is lower than in criminal cases, meaning that jurors were only required to find that it was more likely than not that Mr Trump assaulted Ms Carroll.

+While the jury found Mr Trump liable for sexual battery and defamation of Ms Carroll, they did not find Mr Trump liable of raping her.
+To do so, the jury would have needed to have been convinced that Mr Trump had engaged in non-consensual sexual intercourse with Ms Carroll.

-Mr Trump's lawyer Joe Tacopina told reporters outside the courtroom on Tuesday that it was "a strange verdict".
+Mr Trump's lawyer Joe Tacopina told reporters outside the courtroom that it was "a strange verdict".

 "They rejected her rape claim and she always claimed this was a rape case, so it's a little perplexing," he said.